quanyang/percy-docs/docs/clients/javascript/react-storybook.md

 This will run Storybook's build-storybook command to create a static site from your storybook, and will upload your stories to Percy to generate screenshots from them.
 You'll want to add `storybook-static` to your .gitignore file if you run this locally.

+## Freezing time and dynamic data

+As you start to introduce visual testing into your workflow, you might find that the passing of time or generated data from tools like [faker](https://github.com/marak/Faker.js/) can cause visual diffs.

+It's fairly easy to stabilize these diffs.
+Tools like faker often allow you to provide a [seed](https://github.com/marak/Faker.js/#setting-a-randomness-seed) to ensure that the same data is generated each time faker is run.
+Libraries like [timemachine](https://github.com/schickling/timemachine) allow you to override the current date, eliminating variations due to the screenshots being taking at a different date and time.

+Percy provides an `inPercy` function that you can use in your Storybook's config.js if you'd prefer that these adjustments only have an effect when running in Percy's rendering environment.
+Add the [@percy-io/in-percy](https://www.npmjs.com/package/@percy-io/in-percy) package if you'd like to use inPercy.

+You can see an example of how this type of stabilization can be done in this  [storybook/config.js](https://github.com/percy/react-percy/blob/master/integration-tests/.storybook/config.js).

 ## Options

 These options can be appended to the percy-storybook command in the script tag in your **package.json** file: